Tomáš Malec (footballer): Club career

+On 11 August 2014, he went on loan to Rosenborg in Norway for the rest of the season.
+The agreement included an option for expanding the loan into a permanent transfer if agreed at the end of the current season Having scored 6 goals in 20 league matches for Rosenburg, Malec signed a one-year loan deal with Czech First League side Sigma Olomouc in August 2015.
+He scored on his Olomouc debut, netting the deciding goal in a 2–1 win against Vysočina Jihlava.
+In 2016 he left Olomouc and signed for LASK Linz of Austria, subsequently heading back to Norway, this time on loan to Lillestrøm.

-In 2018 season was player Žalgiris Vilnius.
-In 25 matches scored 8 goals.
-After season left team.
+In the 2018 season Malec played for Žalgiris Vilnius, scoring 8 goals in 25 matches.
+After the season he left team.

 On 20 August 2019, he signed with Italian Serie C club Vis Pesaro.

-On 11 August 2020 he signed with Senica.
+Malec returned to Slovak football ahead of the 2020–21 season, joining Senica.
+He scored five goals for the club in his first four months.

 National team

 Malec was first called up to the senior national team for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda and Sweden.
 He made his debut against Uganda, being fielded from the start until the 70th minute, when he was substituted for Dávid Guba.
 Slovakia went on to lose the game 1–3.
 He also played the last thirty minutes of a 0–6 loss against Sweden, replacing Pavol Šafranko.